NVIDIA/NeMo/docs/source/asr/speech_classification/models.rst

-.. _MarbleNet-model:
+.. _MarbleNet_model:

 MarbleNet (VAD)
 ------------------

-MarbleNet :cite:`sc-models-marblenet` an end-to-end neural network for speech command recognition based on :ref:`MatchboxNet-model`,
+MarbleNet :cite:`sc-models-marblenet` an end-to-end neural network for speech command recognition based on :ref:`MatchboxNet_model`,

 Similarly to MatchboxNet, the MarbleNet family of models are denoted as MarbleNet_[BxRxC] where B is the number of blocks, and R is the number of convolutional sub-blocks within a block, and C is the number of channels.
 Each sub-block contains a 1-D *separable* convolution, batch normalization, ReLU, and dropout: